Neck-Tongue Syndrome treatments

 My tongue feels numb all the time.
 I also have neck pain and headaches.
 I have seen regular doctors, ENT doctors, neurologists, chiropractors, herbalists, and others.
 I have a lot of MRIs and CT scans that say nothing is wrong with me.

 I have a problem with excess saliva and a numb tongue.
 I have been to one specialist after another and they tell me my saliva glands are fine it must be something else.
 No one has been able to tell me what “something else is.”

 I have neck pain, so my doctors think some of my symptoms have something to do with my neck

 I have so many problems, but I feel that everything going on with me has something to do with my neck.
 I have neck pain that is chronic and severe at times.
 When it is more severe I get worsening symptoms of my other problems.
-I have difficulty swallowing, my vision is blurry, ear fullness and a sensation that it is field with liquid, I have blood pressure spikes, digestive problems, and more.
+I have difficulty swallowing, my vision is blurry, ear fullness and a sensation that it is filled with liquid, I have blood pressure spikes, digestive problems, and more.
 I have seen a cardiologist, an ophthalmologist, and a gastroenterologist, all on the recommendations of my doctor and a neurologist that I must have some time of nerve damage or dysfunction or a pinched nerve in my neck.
-I have an MRI that show slight to moderate disc disease in C1-C2.
+I have an MRI that shows slight to moderate disc disease in C1-C2.

 Neck-Tongue syndrome has been classified into two categories:

 - The complicated neck-tongue syndrome consists of those cases where there is the presence of an underlying disease process, such as degeneration or inflammatory pathology.

 - The uncomplicated neck-tongue syndrome is trauma-related or idiopathic (it develops for no apparent reason).